anoma/nspec/docs/tutorial/engines/conventions.md

 └── myengine.juvix
 ```

-In this structure, `myengine.juvix` is a Juvix module that imports the three files mentioned above:
+In this structure, `myengine.juvix` is a Juvix module with the
+following content that imports the three files mentioned above:

 ```juvix
 module node_architecture.engines.myengine;